anko/tapson/readme.markdown

 is a *test plan* and must contain an `id` that a later test can match.

 The `expected` property tells a human what a test plan expects to see.
 The `actual` property tells a human what actually happened in a test result.
+Both are optional.

 ## Why